 Muslims around the world practice the religion of Islam.
 The practice of Islam includes observing dietary laws which come from Islamic teachings.
 Islamic dietary laws define foods that are Halal, meaning lawful or permissible.
 Muslims avoid food and beverages that are Haram, meaning not permitted for a Muslim to consume.
 Both Halal and Haram are two Arabic words.
 These words play an important role in the life of a Muslim no matter where they live.

 Many foods are clearly Halal or clearly Haram.
 However, certain foods are difficult to classify because of the ingredients they contain.
-Check for Halal certification or read food labels.
+Check for Halal certification or read food labels on these food items. .
 Check carefully each time you buy food products, as these food manufacturers may change ingredients without any prior notice.

 Verifying the halalness of various food items may become important, especially in non-Muslim majority countries.
 A couple of decades ago, I had only heard the word Halal and Haram in books but not on products in Pakistan.
 Why, in Muslim majority countries, people tend to believe that everything is Halal.